 TCAC economic scores for Leisure World and NWS Seal Beach may not be representative of actual conditions, due to the unique populations, demographics, employment, and land uses concentrated within these census tracts.
 Leisure World residents are aged 55+, and typically consist of retirees who are not currently employed.
 Median home values in this part of the City are lower than other neighborhoods because of the age restriction.
 This does not necessarily represent a community with poor economic outcomes, but the congregation of one specific demographic group with unique needs.
 Similarly, NWS Seal Beach is a federally owned naval property where there are no owner-occupied housing units.
 Further, the census tract is considered unusually large for the region.
-Employment in this census tract is limited to the military uses occurring on-site.
-The unique circumstances within this census tract do not necessarily reflect a community with poor economic outcomes when the specific land use is considered.
+Employment in this census tract do not necessarily reflect a community with poor economic outcomes when the specific land use is considered.